Overview

 • Q1:

-How can machine learning (e.g., NLP, sentiment analysis, clustering algorithms) be employed to automate the categorization, tagging, and summarization of large feedback volumes?
+How can machine learning (e.g., NLP, sentiment analysis, CSAT trend modeling) be employed to automate the categorization, tagging, and summarization of large feedback volumes and quantify satisfaction impact over time?

 • Q2: